ByteBandits/writeups/csaw-quals-2015/recon/alexander-taylor/chaitan94/README.md

 ....
 ```

-Hmm, this was the only hard part, googled aroud quite a lot of bit, but couldn't find anything.
+Hmm, this was the only hard part, googled around quite a lot of bit, but couldn't find anything.
 Finally decided I'll just try few random cryptosystems I know of:

-After trying /csaw2015/rsa and /csaw2015/ecc, I tried /csaw2015/enigma and bingo!
+After trying /csaw2015/rsa and /csaw2015/ecc, I tried http://fuzyll.com/csaw2015/enigma and bingo!

+### Task 4

 > CSAW 2015 FUZYLL RECON PART 4 OF 5: Okay, okay.
 This isn't Engima, but the next location was "encrypted" with the JavaScript below: Pla$ja|p$wpkt$kj$}kqv$uqawp$mw>$+gwes6451+pla}[waa[ia[vkhhmj
 ```javascript